-At Whitmore Park, we provide high quality Remote Learning for all children who are self-isolating at home.
-This is so that the children can continue with the same level of learning at home as the children in school and will help them to stay on track with their learning whilst they are self-isolating.
-The Department for Education have set high expectations for children learning at home such as schools providing access to the full curriculum and a full day’s lessons.
+At Whitmore Park, we provide high quality Remote Learning for all children who are learning from home due to National Restrictions or because they are self-isolating.
+This is so that the children can continue with the same level of learning at home as the children in school and will help them to stay on track with their learning.
+The Department for Education have set high expectations for children learning at home such as schools providing access to a broad and balanced curriculum, providing good quality lessons and effective feedback.
 We will provide this and support parents and children to do their very best to achieve it whilst learning from home.

 We will provide: